Glenahulla National School

 Teachers will take steps as outlined for Phase 1 or Phase 2 above, but depending on misbehaviour may proceed to the following steps when dealing with Major Misbehaviour;

-- Child will be sent to the Principal;
+1. Child will be sent to the Principal

-- An account of all incidents will be recorded on the Incident Report Form (Appendix E) and retained in the pupil’s file.
+2. An account of all incidents will be recorded on the Incident Report Form (Appendix D) and retained in the pupil’s file on Aladdin

-Repeated occurrences of Major Misbehaviour will be dealt with as follows:
+Repeated occurrences of Major Misbehaviour may be classified as gross misbehaviour and will be dealt with as follows:

 Procedures for Suspension: